catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

   | 2f358812-02c1-4bf5-a7c5-578b66b7feca | eac679e4896146e6827ce29d755fe289 | ACTIVE              | 10.0.0.81 | ERROR            |      1 |             80 |
   +--------------------------------------+----------------------------------+---------------------+-----------+------------------+--------+----------------+

-  # Aodh will automatically trigger Heat stack update and will monitor the autoscaling_group resource status.
+  # Alarm will automatically trigger Heat stack update and will monitor the autoscaling_group resource status.
   # while this is happening there should only be one IP in the http response
   $ while true; do curl $vip; sleep 2; done
   Welcome to my 10.0.0.80